renaudjenny/steamScrum/README.md

 It looks very raw, especially in the code for now, but soon or later, I will use [Tokamak](https://github.com/swiftwasm/Tokamak) which allow you to use a subset of SwiftUI to simplify HTML and CSS interaction, and it relies on SwiftWasm for that, which is very promising.

-You can test this right now here: https://steam-scrum.herokuapp.com
+~~You can test this right now here: https://steam-scrum.herokuapp.com~~ Unfortunately, this URL isn't available anymore as Heroku was free for a long while and very convenient for a demo purpose.
+Until I'm getting my own server, no demo websites are available.
+Please see below on how to install your own instance, even locally with ease.

 ### A little bit of history